lightningrodlabs/acorn/acorn-ontology-of-clarity.md

 For the loop to work, the tree's *structure* has to keep meaning what it says.
 A few craft rules do that work:

-- **Composition is an explicit parent→child edge, never prose.** If a node's text describes a capability that actually lives in another node, that's a broken dependency, not a wording problem — make it a child (composition) or a typed reliance edge, never narration.
 - **Every node is self-contained** — a sensible target-state on its own, without its parent or siblings present.
 - **A parent never restates or counts its children.** The children *are* the decomposition; the edges carry it.
-- **Reliances are typed edges** — on a standard or spec the node must conform to (informational), or on a live carrier it needs at runtime (embodied) — not buried assumptions.
+- **If a node's prose describes a capability that lives in another node**, that's a broken dependency, not a wording problem — make it a child or a typed reliance edge, never narration.

 One convention worth naming for what it is: **left-to-right sibling order is how temporal prioritization is expressed in a tree structure** — leftmost is most